Lord Voldemort: Harry Potter and the Half-Blood Prince

-Voldemort does not appear in Harry Potter and the Half-Blood Prince, although his presence and actions are felt: he once again declares war, and begins to rise to power once more.
-He murders Amelia Bones of the Department of Magical Law Enforcement, and begins to target members of the Order of the Phoenix, including Emmeline Vance.

-Rowling uses several chapters as exposition to establish Voldemort's backstory.
-In a series of flashbacks, using the pensieve as a plot device, she reveals that Voldemort was the son of the witch Merope Gaunt and a Muggle called Tom Riddle.
+In Harry Potter and the Half-Blood Prince (2005), Voldemort continues his rise to power.
+He murders Amelia Bones of the Department of Magical Law Enforcement and begins to target members of the Order of the Phoenix.
+In a series of flashbacks, it is revealed that Voldemort was the son of the witch Merope Gaunt and a Muggle named Tom Riddle.
 Riddle abandoned Merope before their child's birth, soon after which Merope died.
 After living in an orphanage, young Riddle met Dumbledore, who told him he was a wizard and arranged for him to attend Hogwarts.
-Riddle was outwardly a model student, but was in reality a psychopath who took sadistic pleasure in using his powers to harm and control people.
+Riddle was outwardly a model student, but inwardly took sadistic pleasure in using his powers to harm and control people.
 He eventually murdered his father and grandparents as revenge for abandoning him.
 The book also discusses Riddle's hatred of Muggles, his obsession with Horcruxes, and his desire to split his soul to achieve immortality.
-Rowling stated Voldemort's conception under the influence of a love potion symbolises the coercive circumstances under which he was brought into the world.
+Rowling stated that Voldemort's conception under the influence of a love potion symbolises the coercive circumstances under which he was brought into the world.

 In the main plot of the book, Voldemort's next step is to engineer an assault on Hogwarts, and to kill Dumbledore.
 This is accomplished by Draco Malfoy, who arranges transportation of Death Eaters into Hogwarts by a pair of Vanishing Cabinets, which bypass the extensive protective enchantments placed around the school.
 The cabinets allow Voldemort's Death Eaters to enter Hogwarts, where battle commences and Dumbledore is cornered.
 Hogwarts professor (and re-doubled agent) Severus Snape uses the Killing Curse against Dumbledore when Draco could not force himself to do so.

 Harry Potter and the Deathly Hallows

-In Harry Potter and the Deathly Hallows, Voldemort furthers his quest for ultimate power.
+In Harry Potter and the Deathly Hallows (2007), Voldemort furthers his quest for ultimate power.
 He disposes of the Minister for Magic and replaces him with Pius Thicknesse, who is under the Imperius Curse.
 Establishing a totalitarian police state, he has Muggle-borns persecuted and arrested for "stealing magic" from the "pure blood" wizards.
 After failing to kill Harry with Draco's father Lucius Malfoy's borrowed wand (to avoid the effect of Priori Incantatem), he goes on a murderous search for the Elder Wand, the most powerful wand ever created, seeing it as the weapon he needs to overcome Harry's wand and make him truly invincible.
-He goes on a quest that takes him out of the country to Gregorovitch's wand shop, where he kills the old wandmaker.
-His journey also takes him to Nurmengard, the prison where Gellert Grindelwald is kept, and he kills Grindelwald as well.
+His journey takes him to Nurmengard, the prison where Gellert Grindelwald is kept, and he kills Grindelwald as well.
 He finally locates the Elder Wand and steals it from Dumbledore's tomb.